reactgraphqlacademy/fb-messenger/README.md

 # Facebook Messenger Clone

-The goals of this exercise are to learn how to use a declarative routing using React Router, and learn how to fetch data into your components.
+## Learning objectives
+- Implement navigation between pages using a declarative routing
+- Fetch data from a REST API using different parameters
+- Identify and group layouts using a path in the URL

 ## To get started